Hulme Hippodrome: 1935 – first drinks bar

+1935 – new owner, Buxton Estates / Brennan's Cinemas Ltd

-Following the death of WH Broadhead in 1931 the theatre was sold to the Buxton Estates in 1932, reportedly to help the family pay death duties, and in November 1938 it was sold on to the Brennan Circuit although the lease to J & C Lever Theatre ran on to June 1940.
+On 23 December 1935 the Hipp was sold to Buxton Estates (Hulme) Limited for £30,000.
+On 18 March 1939 the company name was changed to Brennan's Cinemas Ltd, known as the 'Brennan Circuit', although the lease to J & C Lever Theatre ran on to June 1940.
 A grandson of WH Broadhead, Alfred Burt-Briggs (1912-2004), wrote an unpublished memoir of the Broadhead Circuit and kept a family archive of papers relating to the 17 theatres.

 From an account of variety theatre work, in the 1930s the Floral Hall next to the Hipp was used during the daytime for rehearsals and auditions, as described here: